riccardooliva91/docker-php-development-environment/README.md

 * A customizable PHP7.3-fpm image (the soruce is the official image)
 * A MariaDB instance (official image)
 * A Redis instance (official image)
+* A linux image which includes composer and npm (the "tools")

+### Setting up the `user` property correctly
+If you take a look to the template's `docker-compose.yml` you'll notice that every container except Nginx comes with a `user: "1001:33"` property.
+These numbers refer to your user id and a group id.
+In order to avoid permissions conflicts you should match the first number with your user ID (you can see it by opening a terminal and typing `id -u` or `echo $UID`).
+THe second number doesn't really matter, because it just matches the groups of the root accounts in the container.
+If you still occur on permission issue, just add your user to a group with ID 33 (create one if needed, and remember to logout and login again in order for the modification to take effect).
+If you are in an automated context and you manage everything from within the tools container, you can just skip this part.

+### A note about the "tools" container
+Depending on your setup, you may want to use this container only on a development environment.
+If that's so, just delete it from the template's (or any) `docker-compose.yml`.

 ## Manually creating a project
 If you wish to create a new project, copy and paste the `template directory`, renaming it as you wish.
 Be sure to replace the `PROJECTNAME` and `PROJECTDOMAIN` placeholders in the `docker-compose.yml` file and in the `nginx/default.conf` file.

 ## Creating a project via the `create.sh` script
 From the root folder, launch `./create.sh` and follow the instructions.
-You will be asked for the project name, the project domain and,if you provide sudo privileges, an entry will be added to your `/etc/hosts` file. __Don't__ launch this script as sudo, you will be propted for the password.
+You will be asked for the project name, the project domain and,if you provide sudo privileges, an entry will be added to your `/etc/hosts` file. __Don't__ launch this script as sudo, you will be prompted for the password.

 ## Local domains
-In order to connect a local domain to a project's nginx instance, you need to edit the `VIRTUAL_HOST` entry under the `environment` section:
+In order to connect a local domain to a project's Nginx instance, you need to edit the `VIRTUAL_HOST` entry under the `environment` section:
 ```
 nginx-example:
 image: nginx:latest